ambientlight/puppylog/README.md

 ## Further improvements
 * allow adding custom alerts
 * delete functionality for alerts and metrics
-* This is logger has scalability in mind though I haven't tested kubernetes setup much (I have preconfigured cluster here), this needs larger and better scalability tests
+* has scalability in mind though I haven't tested kubernetes setup much, this needs better scalability tests
-* now only internal facing - we will need a backend layer with Auth since clients are now directly facing the DB and can do whatever.
 * integrate a popular visualization tool on top like graphana, that should integrate ok with kubernetes setup
 * Build out functionality for loggroups since several applications likely will have a set of log files to stream from (loggroups exist in the model but no functionality associate with it)